 A family is entitled to bring a negligence claim for the following after their child suffers a brain injury:

 - Future earnings

 - Pain and suffering

 - Loss of consortium

 A brain injury at such a young age is a devastating situation for any family.
 It could require a parent to quit their job to stay home and care for the child full time, with little hope of the child ever regaining independence.
 Brain injuries are difficult to recover from, and it often takes years of rehabilitative therapy to even regain the ability to perform daily functions.

-If your child suffered a brain injury while on a school campus, do not hesitate to contact the attorneys of Panish Shea & Boyle.
+If your child suffered a brain injury while on a school campus, do not hesitate to contact the attorneys of Panish Shea & Boyle LLP.
 Our attorneys have years of experience in handling brain injury cases and will work closely with your family to ensure that the responsible party is held accountable for their actions or inactions.
-Contact our Los Angeles or Irvine offices today for your initial free consultation.
+Contact our Los Angeles or Newport offices today for your initial free consultation.